 According to the starred review of A Hare in the Elephant’s Trunk in Kirkus (a most prestigous children’s literature journal), “Coates writes vividly and poetically, establishing a clear historical context for her inspirational tale.”
 This is just one of many fine reviews and honours the book has already attracted.

 Of course, behind this entire story is a remarkable man.
 The boy-Jacob in A Hare in the Elephant’s Trunk is now a grown man living in Nova Scotia with his wife and two sons.
 A share of proceeds from the sale of A Hare… are donated to Wadeng Wings of Hope, a registered charitable society that Jacob has set up.
 ‘Wadeng’ means ‘look always to tomorrow; it will be better’.
 It’s one of the last words 7-year-old Jacob heard his mother say to him before war came to their village.
 She believed strongly in education as the key to escaping the cycle of violence that tears apart communities and whole nations.

 Working in co-operation with UNICEF and other NGOs, ‘Wadeng Wings of Hope’ is dedicated to raising funds for children’s education in Southern Sudan, and giving hope to the people of his home and the surrounding area.
-Read Jan’s book and visit the moving Wadeng Wings of Hope website to find out more about the story behind it and what has followed the story it tells.
+Read Jan’s book and watch an interview with Jacob Deng to find out more about the story behind it and what has followed the story it tells.

 Kathy Stinson is the author of the classic Red Is Best and the award-winning The Man with the Violin.
 Her wide range of titles includes picture books, non-fiction, young adult fiction, historical fiction, horror, biography, series books, and short stories.
 She has met with her readers in every province and territory of Canada, in the United States, Britain, Liberia, and Korea.
 She lives in a small town in Ontario.